 Frederick was 5 years old and living with his parents & siblings.

 John Leach, 41, a Corn Porter – Dock, born Ipswich.

 Frederick was 15 years old, an Errand Boy.
 He was living with his parents & siblings.

 James, 17, a Plumber – Builder.

 Frederick was for many years a member of the 1st Ipswich Troop of Scouts.

 On the 2nd August 1918, John Leach received Frederick’s personal effects:

 Letters, photos, pipe, diary & note book, religious book, wallet, cards. flask, silver cigarette case, ring, fountain pen, wrist watch & strap.

-Frederick is also remembered on Holy Trinity Church memorial.
+Frederick is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 The Royal Army Medical Corps (RAMC) is part of the British Army providing medical services to all British Army personnel and their families in war and in peace.
 Together with the Royal Army Veterinary Corps, the Royal Army Dental Corps and Queen Alexandra’s Royal Army Nursing Corps, the RAMC forms the British Army’s essential Army Medical Services.
 In combat the men followed the troops over the top into no man’s land suffering losses of 743 officers and 6130 soldiers killed, while delivering medical care to wounded exposed to enemy fire.